27th February 2025

 Dr Alexandra Pitman, Clinical Researcher, UCL

-In this keynote, Prof. Alexandra Pitman from the UCL Division of Psychiatry will outline the findings of some recent qualitative research into the different dimensions of guilt experienced by adults in the UK who have been bereaved by suicide.
-She will introduce her research team’s proposed taxonomy of guilt after suicide loss, which categorises its various forms and explores how guilt manifests and affects individuals differently in the aftermath of suicide loss.
-Prof Pitman’s research provides a crucial framework for understanding and addressing guilt within bereavement support services, providing valuable insights into the emotional complexities of guilt, its psychological repercussions, and the ways it can shape the grieving process for some.
+In this keynote, Prof. Alexandra Pitman from the UCL Division of Psychiatry outlined the findings of some recent qualitative research into the different dimensions of guilt experienced by adults in the UK who have been bereaved by suicide.
+She introduced her research team’s proposed taxonomy of guilt after suicide loss, which categorises its various forms and explores how guilt manifests and affects individuals differently in the aftermath of suicide loss.
+Prof Pitman’s research provided a crucial framework for understanding and addressing guilt within bereavement support services, providing valuable insights into the emotional complexities of guilt, its psychological repercussions, and the ways it can shape the grieving process for some.

 12:05 - 12:15 | Workplace Wellbeing: Insights that Drive Action